jhwheeler/scripts/README.md

-# Utils

-Small scripts to make life easier
+# Scripts to make life easier